 If it is necessary to distinguish between children within categories 1 to 6, places will be offered using the criteria listed above, in priority order, and determined by measurement on a straight line basis, using the n umber and postcode of the house and postcode of the school.
 In the case of a tie break, in categories 7 and 8, the final allocation will be determined using the shortest walking route, using the number and postcode of the house and the postcode of the school.

 Under the coordinated admissions scheme, the Local Authority (LA) will offer places in accordance with the oversubscription criteria.
 Allocation of places will be determined by the governing body.
 A supplementary form in addition to the application form should be completed.
 The application form will be issued by the LA, along with the supplementary form.
 The latter is also available at the school upon request.

-Parents will be informed, by letter, of whether they have been successful in their application, through the LA, by Friday 26th March 2010.
+Parents will be informed, by letter, of whether they have been successful in their application, through the LA.